 How to Put Your Business Plan’s Principles into Practice

-Those guidelines are often posted on company websites so that both customers and employees can see them.
+Companies often post those guidelines on their websites so that both customers and employees can see them.
 They help guide employees in their everyday working lives.
 These guidelines also reassure customers that the company intends to act in an ethical way.

-But like a growing number of firms, Williams-Sonoma also commits itself to social and environmental responsibility.
-Indeed, it asks all the companies that make the products it sells to sign a Code of Conduct that includes offering safe working conditions and fair wages.
+Indeed, Williams-Sonoma asks all the companies that make the products it sells to sign a code of conduct that includes offering safe working conditions and fair wages.
 That code reflects its deepest values.
 More than that, it puts those values into action.

 Consider incorporating similar principles about trust, loyalty, ethics, and contribution in your values statement and then create a plan for translating the words into actions whenever the need arises, following these steps: